Super-Badmen-Viper/NSMusicS/README.md

 </p>

 # Author's message
-  NSMusicS will continue to be updated, whether it is keeping up with various advanced technologies or continuously refactoring the underlying architecture.
-So I don't care who unstars or forks it, and I don't care how NSMusicS compares to other open-source music projects, because I know that NSMusicS's open-source technology will never serve anyone other than NSMusicS fans.
-They will all fade away with the passing of time, while NSMusicS will always embrace new beginnings.
+  - NSMusicS will continue to be updated, whether it is keeping up with various advanced technologies or continuously refactoring the underlying architecture.
+  - NSMusicS will not disappoint those who believe it, and those who have doubts about NSMusicS will not be recognized by NSMusicS.
+  - If you are willing to believe and support, NSMusicS will achieve all its goals

 # Version：
 | Project   | Development status | Technology Framework     | Author/Copyright Owner | Operating systems         | LICENSE          |  Software positioning |